-- Ensure development of the St Vincent's Hospital site replicates the general maximum height of existing hospital buildings. - Ensure development includes materiality which is influenced by its heritage setting and is of muted materials and colours, and which avoids the use of larger areas of reflective materials.
+- Ensure development of the St Vincent's Hospital site replicates the general maximum height of recently approved hospital redevelopment of land located on the corner of Rathdowne Street and Victoria Parade.
+The new building is 12 storeys and 53.9m in height. - Ensure development includes materiality which is influenced by its heritage setting and is of muted materials and colours, and which avoids the use of larger areas of reflective materials.